 4. If you have more than 10 animals you will probably send it to a mill to have it "processed".
 You bundle up the rolls, pack in boxes and ship it out. ($) Because Merino is a fine wool and has a higher grease content, it cannot be sent just anywhere.
 Some mills only work with wool that has a longer fiber.
 The crimp on Merino tends to be tighter and the lock length usually only 2 t0 3 1/2 inches max.
 There are fewer mills today and some either don't have the necessary machinery, or prefer not to process it.

 6. Also, did you know that most farmers need to have jobs outside the farm to keep things going?
 We do not include in the cost of the yarn (or other products), the daily raising of the animal itself.
-This would be breeding stock($), feed: hay or grain- including corn (which has doubled in cost with ethanol production ($$) the health of the animal- (vaccinations, worming, foot care, etc) ($) and sheep coats to keep the fleeces cleaner (several for each animal) ($$).
+This would be breeding stock($), feed: grass, hay or grain- ($) the health of the animal- (vaccinations, worming, foot care, etc) ($) and sheep coats to keep the fleeces cleaner (several for each animal) ($$).
 The cost of fiber shows and transportation and advertising (like this website) ($)

 But it is all worth it!
 We count ourselves fortunate to be able to live in the country on God's beautiful land.
 To be able to work with our hands and our hearts and raise some of His beautiful gentle creatures is special indeed.